Shermeen Ali

 Shermeen Ali is a Pakistani actress, model and host.
-She is known for her roles in dramas Pyar Ke Sadqay, Tum Ho Wajah, Ruswai, Laut Ke Chalay Aana and Pardes.
+She is known for her roles in dramas Pyar Ke Sadqay, Tum Ho Wajah, Ruswai, Laut Ke Chalay Aana, Sang-e-Mar Mar and Pardes.

 Early life

-Shermeen was born in 1990 on June 24 in Karachi, Pakistan.
+Shermeen was born in 1990 on 24 June in Karachi, Pakistan.
 She completed her studies from University of Karachi.

 Career

 She made her debut as an actress in 2015 on Hum TV drama Mera Dard Na Janay Koi as Ramla.
 She was noted for her roles in dramas Sanam, Zara Yaad Kar, Jalti Barish and Sang-e-Mar Mar.
-After that Shermeen appeared in dramas Laut Ke Chalay Aana, Aadat, Choti Choti Batain and Aatish.
+Her performance was praised by critics in Sang-e-Mar Mar.
+After that Sharmeen appeared in dramas Laut Ke Chalay Aana, Aadat, Choti Choti Batain and Aatish.
 Since then she appeared in dramas Qismat, Pyar Ke Sadqay, Tum Ho Wajah and Pardes.

 Personal life

 Shermeen was married but later they divorced and she has one daughter.